Clearcycle App

 Process

-My work included comprehensive user research, ideation, branding, wireframing, and prototyping.
-By understanding user behaviors, needs, and pain points, I developed a user-friendly design that promotes recycling habits, simplifies item identification, and integrates a cohesive visual identity to engage users effectively.
+My work included leading surveys, user interviews, and comprehensive research.
+I conducted an in-depth competitive analysis along with establishing an affinity diagram, storyboards, and an MVP.
+Branding as well as wireframing and the ultimate prototype were also completed.
+In the end I developed a user-friendly app that promotes recycling habits, simplifies item identification, and integrates a cohesive visual identity to engage users effectively.

 Results showed a need for clearer recycling guidance, with many unsure of what’s recyclable and desiring greater impact awareness to encourage consistent habits.

-To better understand recycling, I researched which items can be recycled at home versus those needing special facilities.
-I discovered that plastic resin codes indicate plastic type, not recyclability, which adds to the confusion.
-"Wishcycling"—recycling uncertain items—complicates sorting, raises costs, and can lead to contamination, diverting more waste to landfills.
-With only 32% of U.S. recyclables actually recycled, clearer guidelines on what and how to recycle are essential.
+To better understand recycling as a whole, I researched which items can be recycled at home versus those needing special facilities.
+I discovered that plastic resin codes indicate plastic type, not recyclability, which likely adds to the confusion.
+"Wishcycling"—recycling uncertain items—also complicates sorting, raises costs, and can lead to contamination, diverting more waste to landfills.
+With only 32% of U.S. recyclables actually being recycled, clearer guidelines on what and how to recycle are essential.

 Competitive Analysis